 How does milk affect acne?

-It makes sense when you think about it, cows milk is designed to grow their baby calves very rapidly.
 All these growth hormones mean that milk contains high levels of androgens such as testosterone and IGF-1 (Insulin Growth Factor).
 These two androgens are now widely known to contribute to skin disorders such as acne and eczema.
 Not only does milk contain acne causing hormones, dairy products can also have a huge impact on your insulin levels too which can have a knock-on effect on your skin.

 The best dairy free milks for acne prone skin